Mingles

 Mingles re-emerges and survives for a time whenever there is the local energy and felt need.
 It may energise social, wellbeing enhancing and healing events and other happenings lasting a few hours, a day or a number of days.

-An earlier example was the Mingles Ball in 1970 which brought together for the first time in an intercultural social event, the Sydney based Columbo Plan University Students from many SE Asian Counties.
+An earlier example was the Mingles Ball in 1970 which brought together for the first time in an intercultural social event, the Sydney based Colombo Plan University Students from many SE Asian Counties.
 This was an early example of Laceweb intercultural networking into the SE Asia region.

 Neville spoke of the Dance Band starting up and no one getting up to dance.
 Neville was active within the social life of half of the groups present.
 A fellow Laceweb enabler at the time - a person with a psychology and anthropology background confirmed that the other half of the cultural groups present also loved to dance.
 Still no one was getting up to dance.
 What was going on.
-Neville and Lein, his Vietnamese wife got up and danced.
+Neville and Lien, his Vietnamese wife got up and danced.
 No one joined them.
-It took Lein's Asian knowledge to get the dance started.
+It took Lien's Asian knowledge to get the dance started.
 She singled out one of the girls present and sent Neville to ask her for and dance.
 As soon as this girl and Neville were dancing they were joined by couples till the dance floor was full.
 The girl was a member of Thailand Royalty and hence by Asian protocol, nothing could start till she was on the floor.
 Neville had not known of her background.

 In the Eighties, Mingles energised a monthly event called Healing Sundays in Bondi Junction in Sydney.
 During those gatherings a caring sharing network of over 150 people was evolved over an eighteen month period.
 It initially comprised a core group of around 15 people with a range of healing skills.
 Typically each Sunday 35 others would join them.
 Sometimes different mixes of others would attend along with the fifteen regulars.
 After the 18 months the 150 who had attended periodically had emerged from the energy as a dispersed urban community of healers who often mingled with each other socially.